By Ellen Y. McClain

-Travel and trade, critical elements of our economy, are currently facing significant challenges-challenges which the new administration is expected to address early, possibly relying on technological solutions.
+Travel and trade, critical elements of our economy, are currently facing significant challenges.

 Biometrics offer opportunities to facilitate recovery from COVID-19, and innovate the way consumers make retail purchases or conduct their banking transactions or travel, offering passengers a touchless experience at some U.S. airports.
 Over the past decade, biometric data technology, including facial recognition, has been evolving at an amazing pace, leaving U.S. law and policy lagging behind.